GIS4WRF/gis4wrf.github.io/docs/tutorials/wrf-cmake/simulate-the-2018-european-heat-wave-with-wrf-cmake.md

 If you wish to view or analyse the data in the output files you can use tools such as [GIS4WRF](https://github.com/GIS4WRF/gis4wrf), [wrf-python](https://github.com/NCAR/wrf-python), [Ncview](http://meteora.ucsd.edu/~pierce/ncview_home_page.html).

-The following is en example using the `Visualize Output` utility tab in GIS4WRF for `wrfout_d01_2018-07-15_12_00_00`.
+The following is an example using the `Visualize Output` utility in GIS4WRF for `wrfout_d01_2018-07-15_12_00_00`.
 Data are displayed geo-referenced on the map canvas.
 You can change the variable to display (1), slice through the simulation time-steps (2), and change the color scheme by double-clicking on the layer (3) and going into `Symbology`.

 !!! info ""
     ![View Controls](../../../assets/images/tutorials/view_controls.png)